SimpleDataLabsInc/prophecy-docs/docs/low-code-spark/gems/subgraph/basicSubgraph.md

 ## Subgraph Configurations

 Subgraphs are configurable just like [Pipelines are configurable](../../configuration/configuration.md).
-Checkout how to configure Subgraphs to [Accept Pipeline level configurations.](./basicSubgraph.md#accept-pipeline-level-configurations)
+For Subgraphs, the configurations can apply in one of two ways: (1) Pipeline level Configurations apply to the Subgraph or (2) Specify Configurations only for the Subgraph

+### Pipeline Level Configurations can apply to the Subgraph

+Pipeline configs are accessible inside Subgraphs by **copying** the config to the Subgraph.
+Checkout the video below to see how this works.

 <div class="wistia_responsive_padding" style={{padding:'56.25% 0 0 0', position:'relative'}}>
 <div class="wistia_responsive_wrapper" style={{height:'100%',left:0,position:'absolute',top:0,width:'100%'}}>